oakreid/story-board/report.md

 their query is legitimate, a number of tiles containing details about news articles that match the query will appear on the home page.
-If an article piques a user's interest they can click on the link icon in on the tile of that article to view the entire thing on the site it originated from.
+If an article piques a user's interest they can click on the the tile of that article to view the entire thing on the site it originated from, or click on the share button of the article tile to share it on the social media platform of their choice.
 From there, a user can login or register an account on the site to unlock further functionality.
 This can be accomplished by using the "Login" or "Register" buttons on the right side of the site's nav bar.
 Both of these will open